grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 [//]: # (### They plan the mating collar)

 Chips waved Owen over.
-"Thanks for fuckin' doing that gangway.
-It'll be a lot easier gettin' back to the _Prospect_."
-She grinned her rarely-seen wide-mouthed grin at Owen.
+"Thanks for doing that fuckin' gangway.
+It'll be a lot easier getting back to the _Prospect_."
+She grinned her rarely-seen, wide-mouthed, slightly gapped-tooth grin at Owen.
 "Alright, look here, this is the plan Shakes and I get worked out, and ya should be glad Shakes is doing it.
 It's going to be a fuckin' nightmare if it works, and like a fuckin' wet, squirtin', languish in the head if it don't."
 She pointed to the top of the sail.
 "We fuckin' lucked out though, Shakes here made the sail fat enough that we can make the welds fuckin' flat.
 Ya just need a piece of steel cylinder cut even, then weld it around the hatch opening, and then weld the spare male docking clamps we got onto the sides of the fuckin' cylinder."

 "How're you going to activate the docking clamps?"
 Asked Owen.
 "They're electro-magnetic, right?."